 There is an even more concerning pattern though.
 Beyond not being able to change our minds, we can sometimes choose to not see or hear things because they’re not what we already think.

-We could call this tendency ‘Reverse perception’ – your senses are supposed to provide your brain with information with which to make decisions; what seems almost as common is a situation where the brain instructs the senses what to detect and what to ignore.
+I call this tendency ‘cognitive backwash’ – your senses are supposed to provide your brain with information with which to make decisions; what seems almost as common is a situation where the brain instructs the senses what to detect and what to ignore.
 The odds of failure under this method of decision making are so high that it is fair to say that it dooms one to failure in the medium-term or beyond as you are allowing your existing ideas to prevent fresh information about unfolding scenarios from being realised.

 It’s like installing an app in your mind that requests: